 Nick Jonas was born in Dallas, Texas, in 1992.
 He began his career in theater as a young boy and was offered a recording contract as a teenager.
-Jonas formed the boy band the Jonas Brothers with two of his siblings and found great success while working with the Disney Company.
+Jonas formed the boy band the Jonas Brothers with siblings Kevin and Joe and found great success while working with the Disney Company.
 Beyond the band, Jonas has gained notoriety as a solo artist and expanded his acting career to TV and movies.

 Singer and actor Nick Jonas was born on September 16, 1992, in Dallas, Texas.
-He was raised in Wyckoff, New Jersey, and is the younger brother of future band mates Kevin and Joe Jonas.
+He was raised in Wyckoff, New Jersey, with older brothers and future bandmates Kevin and Joe Jonas.
 All three boys played music together growing up, but it was Nick who was discovered first, singing in a hair salon while his mother got a haircut.

 While working on Broadway, Jonas wrote a Christmas song with his father that was discovered by Columbia Records.
 Jonas was signed to the label as a solo artist in 2004.
 His musically inclined siblings, Kevin and Joe, co-wrote a few songs with him that eventually led to the formation of their three-brother band, the Jonas Brothers.

 Jonas and his brothers released one album with Columbia but were then dropped by the label soon after.
 In early 2007, Disney's Hollywood Record picked up the trio and by the summer's end their songs were heard all over Radio Disney and their videos could be seen on the Disney Channel.

 The Jonas Brothers' self-titled album was released in 2007, reached the Top 5 on the Billboard charts and went double platinum.
 The album's single, "S.O.S.," soared to No. 1 on iTunes.